-The “pelvic floor” is a group of muscles forming a sling across the pelvis.
-These muscles and surrounding tissues keep pelvic organs (bladder, uterus, and rectum) in place so that they can function properly.
+Pelvic floor dysfunction (PFD) is a condition where the muscles in the pelvic floor are weakened.
+The pelvic floor is a group of muscles that form a “sling” across the pelvis.
+These muscles are responsible for keeping pelvic organs (like your bladder, uterus, and rectum) in place so they can function properly.

 - Interstitial cystitis (IC)

 - Self-Care– Avoid pushing or straining when urinating and ask your healthcare provider how to treat constipation.
-Relaxing pelvic floor muscles is important.
-Using methods such as warm baths at least twice a day helps.

-- Medicines — Low doses of muscle relaxants may help.
+- Medication— Low doses of muscle relaxants can help in some cases.